serious-scribbler/BASH-MultiStreamRipper/readme.md

 ### Prepare a streamlist

 1. Use your favorite editor to create a text file (*with any name you like*)
-2. Insert URI's to mp3/ogg-webradio streams into the file (*one URI per line, no blank lines!
-You can find stream-URI at http://http://vtuner.com/ *)
+2. Insert URIs to mp3/ogg-webradio streams into the file ( *one URI per line, no blank lines!
+You can find stream-URI's at http://http://vtuner.com/ * )
 3. Create a output directory where you want to safe your songs at
 4. Save your textfile and copy/move it into your output directory
 5. Type ./multistream.sh -t <recording duration in seconds> -d <path to your output directory> -sl <full path of the streamlist-file>